miguelalvarezd/triplan/README.md

 From now on, you can add, delete, update, search, etc any row in your database.

 ## **REST API**
-To run the Rest API, simply run the file `app.py` after having created the database.
+To run the Rest API, simply run the file `app.py`.
+Make sure that you have successfully created the database.
 Then, you can visit [http://127.0.0.1:5000/](http://127.0.0.1:5000/) to interact with the system.